Gravitational collapse in the AdS background and the black hole formation: Dynamical metric for the AdS background

 \subsection{Initial and boundary conditions and the solution algorithm}

 To solve the above equations one needs to impose initial and boundary conditions.
+We are interested in both narrow waves and broad waves.
 In the case of narrow waves two different sets of initial conditions for the vacuum AdS and the AdS black hole are considered.
 For broad waves, however, only the vacuum AdS initial condition is considered.
-In the case of the AdS vacuum the source is zero in the bulk.
-We therefore get
+In the case of the vacuum AdS initial condition we have